Foundayo (Orforglipron) Cost Without Insurance, Label & Price (2026)

 The structural distinction matters.
 Unlike every other GLP-1 drug on the market — including oral semaglutide (Rybelsus) and injectable Wegovy — orforglipron is a small molecule, not a peptide.
 This means it does not require the absorption-enhancing formulation that forces peptide-based oral GLP-1 drugs to impose fasting conditions, limited water, and 30-minute waiting periods before eating.

 This was also a regulatory milestone.
 Foundayo became the first New Molecular Entity (NME) approved under the FDA’s Commissioner’s National Priority Voucher (CNPV) pilot program, and the fastest NME approval since 2002 — issued just 50 days after filing, a full 294 days before its PDUFA target date of January 20, 2027.
+As with all new FDA approvals, Foundayo carries a boxed warning and a detailed safety profile; patients should consult a healthcare provider before starting treatment.
 For a full view of how this sits in the pipeline, see the oral obesity drugs 2026 comparison.

 | Endpoint | Low Dose | Medium Dose | High Dose (17.2 mg) | Placebo |